Using MathJax in popular web platforms¶

 - Using Jekyll to generate fallback images in RSS and use MathJax in html.

 - Using MathJax with Google Web Toolkit widgets

 - Using MathJax with Markdown.
 See also notepag.es for writing Markdown+MathJax.

 - Posting to WordPress from LaTeX, using MathJax

 - deck.js with MathJax (slide show / presentation software)

 - Example of MathJax in Google’s html5slides, source on github

 Using MathJax in a Theme File¶

 Most web-based content-management systems include a theme or template layer that determines how the pages look, and that loads information common to all pages.
-Such theme files provide one popular way to include MathJax in your web templates in the absence of MathJax-specific plugins for the system you are using.
+Such theme files provide a way to include MathJax in your web templates in the absence of MathJax-specific plugins for the system you are using.
 To take advantage of this approach, you will need access to your theme files, which probably means you need to be an administrator for the site; if you are not, you may need to have an administrator do these steps for you.
 You will also have to identify the right file if the theme consists of multiple files.

 To enable MathJax in your web platform, add the line: